An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Introduction

 Our $O(\log n)$-approximation algorithm for $\pqfgc$ is based on independent randomized rounding of an optimal LP solution.
-The output of our algorithm is a random edge-set $F$ that is feasible with constant probability.
-The following result, borrowed from \cite{BCHI23}, will be useful in testing the feasibility of $F$.
+The output of our algorithm is feasible with constant probability.
+The following result, borrowed from \cite{BCHI24}, will be useful in testing the feasibility of $F$.